vladimirvivien/community/contributors/design-proposals/storage/container-storage-interface.md

 To deploy a containerized third-party CSI volume driver, it is recommended that storage vendors:

   * Create a “CSI volume driver” container that implements the volume plugin behavior and exposes a gRPC interface via a unix domain socket, as defined in the CSI spec (including Controller, Node, and Identity services).
-  * The Kubernetes team will provide helper containers (external-attacher, external-provisioner, Kubernetes CSI Helper) which will assist the “CSI volume driver” container in interacting with the Kubernetes system.
+  * Bundle the “CSI volume driver” container with helper containers (external-attacher, external-provisioner, Kubernetes CSI Helper) that the Kubernetes team will provide (these helper containers will assist the “CSI volume driver” container in interacting with the Kubernetes system).
+More specifically, create the following Kubernetes objects:
-  * To deploy a CSI plugin, a cluster admin should deploy the following
-    * StatefulSet with replica size 1, that should
+    * A `StatefulSet` (to facilitate communication with the Kubernetes controllers) that has:
+      * Replica size 1
-      * A StatefulSet (unlike a ReplicaSet) will guarantee that no more than 1 instance of the pod will be running at once (so we don’t have to worry about multiple instances of the external-provisioner or external-attacher in the cluster).
+        * Guarantees that no more than 1 instance of the pod will be running at once (so we don’t have to worry about multiple instances of the `external-provisioner` or `external-attacher` in the cluster).
-      * Contain the following containers
+      * The following containers
         * The “CSI volume driver” container created by the storage vendor.
-        * The external-attacher container provided by the Kubernetes team.
+        * The `external-attacher` container provided by the Kubernetes team.
-        * The external-provisioner container provided by the Kubernetes team.
+        * The `external-provisioner` container provided by the Kubernetes team.
-      * Have the following volumes:
+      * The following volumes:
         * `emptyDir` volume
-          * Mount inside all containers at `/var/lib/csi/sockets/pluginproxy/`
+          * Mounted inside all containers at `/var/lib/csi/sockets/pluginproxy/`
-          * The “CSI volume driver” container should create its Unix Domain Socket in this directory to enable communication with the Kubernetes helper container(s) (external-provisioner, external-attacher).
+          * The “CSI volume driver” container should create its Unix Domain Socket in this directory to enable communication with the Kubernetes helper container(s) (`external-provisioner`, `external-attacher`).
-    * DaemonSet
-      * A DaemonSet will ensure that 1 instance of the pod is deployed on every node (to facilitate communication from every instance of kubelet).
+    * A `DaemonSet` (to facilitate communication with every instance of kubelet) that has:
-      * Contain the following containers
+      * The following containers
         * The “CSI volume driver” container created by the storage vendor.
-        * The “Kubernetes CSI Helper” container provided by the Kubernetes team responsible for registering the unix domain socket with kubelet and NodeId initialization.
+        * The “Kubernetes CSI Helper” container provided by the Kubernetes team
+          * Responsible for registering the unix domain socket with kubelet and initializing NodeId.
-      * Have the following volumes:
+      * The following volumes:
         * `hostpath` volume
           * Expose `/var/lib/kubelet/device-plugins/kubelet.sock` from the host.
           * Mount only in “Kubernetes CSI Helper” container at `/var/lib/csi/sockets/kubelet.sock`